MontiCore/montiarc/README.md

 | `-o, --output <dir>`               | Sets the target path for the generated files (optional). |
 | `-hwc <dir>`                       | Sets the artifact path for handwritten code (optional).  |

+There is also a [Gradle plugin](tooling/plugin/Readme.md) for using the MA2JavaTool.

 ## Further Information

 * [Project root: MontiCore @github](https://github.com/MontiCore/monticore)